Out-Law Guide | 01 Mar 2019 | 2:07 pm | 2 min. read

 Genuine volunteers who are not 'in employment' for the purposes of equality legislation will not be protected from discrimination and will therefore not be able to bring discrimination claims against the organisation they are volunteering for.
 However, again this is determined by their employment status, which in turn is based on the reality of the relationship.

-The Chartered Institute of Professional Development developed a voluntary code of practice on internships in 2009 and BIS collaborated with an advisory body in 2011 to produce the 'Common Best Practice Code for High –Quality Internships'.
+The Chartered Institute of Professional Development developed a voluntary code of practice on internships in 2009 and BIS collaborated with an advisory body to produce the 'Common Best Practice Code for High –Quality Internships'.